What is Applied Verbal Behavior or Verbal Behavior Approach (VBA)?

 Who should oversee the program?

 A Board Certified behavior Analyst (BCBA) can do an assessment, design and supervise the VBA interventions.
 To become a BCBA, the person needs to finish graduate level coursework and be supervised by an accredited BCBA for 500 hours.
 BCBA's differ from psychology in that they analyze the function of a child's behavior If a child is misbehaving in school, the BCBA will investigate the "function" of the negative behavior or what is the child hoping to accomplish with his/her negative behavior then can put positive supports in place to lessen the negative behavior.
 The BCBA can also leverage the child's learning strengths to facilitate the child's learning process to lessen the child's frustration.
 This is a growing profession and some school districts are recognizing the benefits of hiring a BCBA to conduct evaluations and create a behavioral plan.
 Many BCBA's hold licenses and certifications in other professions like psychology.
-To find a BCBA in your area, got to https://www.bacb.com/services/o.php?page=100155
+Find a BCBA by clicking here.

 Recommended ages: As early as 2 to 3 years old who are beginning to learn language.
 It helps many children who use otherwise use visual supports like PEC's or assistive technology for communication.

-Dr. Mary Barbera's, author of Verbal Behavior Approach offers parent and professional workshops on her website: http://marybarbera.com/
+Dr. Mary Barbera's, author of Verbal Behavior Approach offers parent and professional workshops on her website.

 There are always options: